pablo-abc/felte/README.md

 ## Why

 I felt that Svelte would allow to create a simple, almost configuration-less way to handle forms.
 Current libraries (at least that I have found) still make forms feel reliant on a lot of configuration, or custom Field and Form components which make it a little bit harder to customize styles.
-I wanted a library that would feel as simple as possible to make a form reactive, without relying on custom components, to make styling and handling forms as simple as possible.
+I wanted a library that would feel as simple as possible to make a form reactive, without relying on custom components, to make styling and handling forms as simple as possible, and while still aknowledging some configuration is necessary to handle more complex use-cases.
 TypeScript is also a big plus.

 In order to accomplish usage as simple as possible, Felte takes advantage of Svelte actions to be able to make a form reactive using only the `use` directive.
 Felte also has built-in error reporting capabilities by using `reporters` such as `@felte/reporter-tippy`, `@felte/reporter-cvapi` and `@felte/reporter-dom`.